GoogleChrome/web.dev/src/site/content/en/handbook/markup-media/index.md

 Thumbnails should be 376 px x 240 px.

-If a thumbnail is not included the post will attempt to reuse the hero image.
+If you don't provide a thumbnail, the post will attempt to reuse the hero image.
 If there is no hero image the post will omit the thumbnail entirely.

 ## Body images